looCiprian/GC2-sheet/README.md

     gc2-sheet --key <GCP service account credential in JSON> --sheet <Google sheet ID> --drive <Google drive ID>
     ```

-   PS: you can also hardcode the parameters in the code, so you will have only the executable to upload on the target machine (look at comments in root.go and authentication.go)
+   PS: you can also hardcode the parameters in the code, so you will upload only the executable on the target machine (look at comments in root.go and authentication.go)

 ## Features

 - Command execution using Google Sheet as a console
 - Download files on the target using Google Drive
 - Data exfiltration using Google Drive
+- Exit

 ### Command execution

-The program will perform a request to the spreedsheet every 5 sec to check if there is some new command from the column "A" and will print the command result in the column "B".
+The program will perform a request to the spreedsheet every 5 sec to check if there are some new commands.
+Commands must be inserted in the column "A", and the output will be printed in the column "B".

 ### Data exfiltration file